New entrant in obesity drug race targets body, not the mind

 The main challenge for Zafgen is to keep replicating the strong early results in larger studies, Piper Jaffray analyst Charles Duncan said.
 He estimated that it could be mid-2018 to mid-2019 before beloranib gets to market.

-Zafgen’s ambitions go beyond the diet drug race.
+Zafgen’s ambitions go beyond the diet pill race.
 The company wants its drug to compete with weight-loss surgery.

 “Our aspiration for the drug is to provide the type of weight loss that one sees in surgical procedures - laproscopic banding, potentially even bypass - although that is a very very high hurdle,” CEO Hughes said.